top of page

 Languages in Zanzibar

 The official language of Zanzibar is Swahili (Kiswahili), which is spoken by nearly everyone on the islands.
 Swahili is a Bantu language that has absorbed elements from Arabic, Persian, Portuguese, and other languages due to Zanzibar's historical role in trade.
-English is widely spoken, especially in tourist areas, hotels, and by those involved in the tourism industry.
-Arabic is also spoken by some residents, reflecting the island’s historical ties with the Arab world.
+English is widely spoken, especially in tourist areas and hotels, and by those involved in the tourism industry.
+Some residents also speak Arabic, reflecting the island’s historical ties with the Arab world.
 In rural areas, indigenous languages such as Hadimu and Makunduchi are still spoken, though Swahili remains the lingua franca across the islands.

 Culture of Zanzibar